 A thorough structural engineering survey and recommendations, prepared by Robert Silman Associates, was provided to the BAR in 2014.
 (The Silman Engineering Report) This report suggested three alternatives: (1) lifting the structure, (2) burying the structure and (3) rebuilding the structure.
 The BAR reluctantly approved alternative #2 that buried the lower three-to-four feet of the structure, reducing the overall height of the building as the surrounding grade was raised to accommodate the FEMA flood regulations.
 The elevation of the first floor within the building was raised to meet the new exterior grade.
 This then required elimination of the second floor, creating a 11⁄2 story volume inside.
-As part of the change in grade, the BAR supported alterations to the proportions and location of the first-floor windows, combining them with a recessed masonry spandrel to the second-floor windows to retain some of the vertical proportion of the first-floor waterfront warehouse when the curb grade at the north end of the building was to be raised by over four feet.
+As part of the change in grade, the BAR supported alterations to the proportions and location of the first-floor windows, combining them with a recessed masonry spandrel to the second-floor windows to retain some of the vertical proportion of the fenestration.
+Nevertheless, it was difficult to recreate the scale and proportions of the historic waterfront warehouse when the curb grade at the north end of the building was to be raised by over four feet.